appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 --- abstract

-This document extends the STIR architecture by defining a secure telephone identity token and PASSporT with a type of “vesper” and specifies the use of Selective Disclosure JWT (SD-JWT) for representing persona related claim information intended to be associated with verifiable information such as the assignment of a telephone number or the output of a Know Your Customer (KYC) or Know Your Business (KYB) type of vetting process or Rich Call Data (RCD) or claims of consent provided to the telephone number holder.
-It defines logical roles that form trusted relationships to establish overall eco-system trust.
-These roles are in the context of a Subject Entity (SE) that is the end entity that is the holder and has the right to use a telephone number.
-An Issuing Agent (IA) establishes the Subject Entity to the perform the initial vetting and establishment of the persona to the eco-system.
-A Notary Agent (NA) is a neutral role that maintains a graph of relationships between all roles, claims, and identities with a corresponding transparency log that generates verifiable receipts to “notarize” the recording of these relationships and claims being established.
-Importantly, privacy is enabled in this Notary role because the submitters have the option of submitting hashes of claims to protect information, or may usefully want to publicly declare their association to a claim to allow the public monitoring to avoid duplicate, mistaken or negligent claims which can be identified before enabling any illegitimate usage in the eco-system.
-A Claim Agent (CA) is a party that produces claims in the form of SD-JWT + receipts from the NA.
-There is multiple specific claim agent types and the claims definitions of key value pairs they are required or optionally can include.
-These SD-JWT + receipt objects are then collected by the SE into a digital wallet that it can then use for selective disclosure presentation and incorporate into a “vesper” PASSporT with different “vesper” claim SD-JWT + receipt objects and signed by the delegate certificate with telephone number to tie the telephone number back to the SE.
+This document extends the STIR architecture by defining a secure telephone identity token and PASSporT with a type of “vesper” and specifies the use of JSON Web Tokens (JWT) and Persona Assertion Tokens (PASSporTs) and Selective Disclosure JWT (SD-JWT) for representing verifiable claims related to a persona associated with a Secure Telephone Identity (STI).
+These set of extensible claims can include verifiable information such as the assignment of a telephone number or the output of a Know Your Customer (KYC) or Know Your Business (KYB) type of vetting process or Rich Call Data (RCD) or claims of consent provided to the telephone number holder.
+The process and architecture for Vesper include logical roles that represent certain responsibilities in the eco-system that form trusted relationships of information that is being claimed to whom is validating that information and those trust relationship form the basis of establishing overall eco-system trust.
+These roles begin with a Subject Entity (SE) that is the end entity that represented by the STI telephone number identifier.
+A Vetting Claim Agent (VCA) establishes the Subject Entity as a vetted entity after performing the initial vetting and existence as a entity that fulfills the criteria and policies of the ecosystem to be associated with an STI.
+A Notary Agent (NA) is a neutral role that maintains a graph of relationships between all roles, claims, and identities, but importantly, for protecting privacy, doesn’t hold any claim information other than the recording of claim events to the STI telephone number.
+The NA records these claim event transactions with a corresponding transparency log that generates verifiable receipts to “notarize” the recording of these relationships and claims being established.
+Privacy is enabled in this Notary role because the submitters have the option of submitting hashes of claims to protect information, or may usefully want to publicly declare their association to a claim to allow the public monitoring to avoid duplicate, mistaken or negligent claims which can be identified before illegitimate usage in the eco-system can occur.
+Other Claim Agents are defined producing claims in the form of SD-JWT + receipts from the NA.
+There is multiple claim agent types with corresponding extensible claim definitions with key value pairs that can be required or optionally included.
+These SD-JWT + receipt claim objects are then collected by the SE into a digital wallet that it can then use for selective disclosure presentation and incorporate into a “vesper” PASSporT signed by the a delegate certificate associated with STI telephone number to validate the SE is indeed the authorized holder of the telephone number and vesper token at the time the presentation is required and ties the SE to the STIR eco-system a STIR certificates policy for use in communications.

 --- middle

 # Introduction

 The Secure Telephone Identity (STI) architecture fundamentally defined by STI certificates in {{RFC8226}}, PASSporTs in {{RFC8225}}, and the SIP Identity header field {{RFC8224}} describe a set of constructs and protocols for the use of tokens and digital signatures to protect the integrity and provide non-repudiation of information as part of a communications session most notably the associated telephone numbers.
 This document extends that architecture to address the association of a telephone number to a persona (e.g. a person or business entity) given responsibility for the right to use that telephone number.
 Recently, the illegitimate use of telephone numbers by unauthorized parties and the associated fraudulent activity associated with those communications has generally eroded trust in communications systems.
 Further, basic reliance on the trust of the signer alone to at the time of the communications without has proven to require time and people consuming work to perform after-the-fact investigation and enforcement activities.
 Other industries, like the financial industry, have adopted well-known successful practices of Know Your Customer (KYC) or Know Your Business (KYB), otherwise referred to as the application of vetting practices of an entity.
-This document focuses on a set of roles and the protocol interactions between those roles that can properly establish mechanisms for trusted transactions, an explicit set of processes that should be followed to establish the representation of claims about the persona that are vetted before any communications can be initiated.
+This document focuses on a set of roles and the protocol interactions between those roles that can properly establish mechanisms for trusted transactions, an explicit set of processes and verifiable actions that should be followed to establish the representation of claims about the persona that are vetted before any communications can be initiated.
 These claim information establishment transactions are recorded or notarized with authorized or responsible parties while also importantly enabling privacy controls around the disclosure of the persona information.
 Transparency logging of relationships and transaction events for claim information is also required to further establish trust with optional public disclosure to guarantee uniqueness when desired.
 The explicit connection between a persona, as a person or business entity, with a telephone number and the responsibilities associated with its use is a critical step towards building the use of telephone numbers and ability to enforce usage policies that allow privacy but discourage taking advantage of those properties for intent to impersonate for illegitimate reasons.
 Ultimately, the establishment of secure telephone identity with reasonable policies for establishing those identities will result in greater trusted relationships between parties involved in a set of communications.

-This document describes the establishment of a "vesper" (VErifiable Sti PERsona) PASSporT type with corresponding “vesper” claims which are signed claims using a three party trust model represented by SD-JWTs and enabled with transparency logs and corresponding receipts that enable either a privacy protecting hash disclosure or a public disclosure that allows for verifiable eco-system trust that those that validate claim information are legitimate actors in the ecosystem.
-Additionally, the vesper token and claim architecture provides mechanisms for providing selective disclosure of any personally identifying information to be disclosed to those that the persona chooses directly or in limited cases, for example, based on enforcement actions, required for legitimately authorized legal or regulatory activity.

-In the current state of digital identities, the unique identifier used to identify the persona behind the identifier is obviously a critical part of using an identifier as part of a digital protocol, but just as important is the ability to associate a real-world persona to that identifier as the responsible party behind that identifier.
-The telephone number as an identifier and as part of a set of traditional communications services offered around the world has been facing a challenge of illegitimate fraud based on the lack of a formal framework for the explicit association of a set of communications to a directly responsible party.
-The use of "spoofing" of telephone numbers, a practice of the use of telephone numbers by not directly authorized parties, while having very legitimate use-cases, has been exploited by actors of fraudulent intent to either impersonate the legitimate party, or simply obfuscate the actual party behind the call.
-Fraud and illegitimate activity has proliferated based on the loose connection of telephone numbers to responsible parties.

 # Conventions and Definitions